BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

-the kubectl run command is scheduled to change and be reduced, this should happen in version 1.12-1.15, the idea is to reduce the scope of the run command and make it able to only create pods. the rest of the functionality would go in `kubectl create` command. this is done to make the `run` command similar to `docker container run`, so it'll be easy to create one-off tasks. this won't be used in production enviornments, but has it's uses.
+the kubectl run command is scheduled to change and be reduced, this should happen in version 1.12-1.15, the idea is to reduce the scope of the run command and make it able to only create pods. the rest of the functionality would go in `kubectl create` command. this is done to make the `run` command similar to `docker container run`, so it'll be easy to create one-off tasks. this won't be used in production environments, but has it's uses.

 we will see this in the future, it will be a long time until everybody updates this.